CUUATS/lrtp/content/existing-conditions/transportation/index.md

 of sidewalk infrastructure at this time, this plan only assesses and documents the sidewalk network in the urbanized area to better understand issues of mobility, accessibility, and connectivity.
+{{<table url="table7-2.csv"
+title="Accessible Pedestrian Signals in the Urbanized Area (2009,2012)" description="There are currently no accessible pedestrian signals in Savoy, Bondville, Mahomet, or Tolono." source="CUUATS APS Database">}}

 ### Pedestrian Safety
 {{<image src="intersection.jpg"